jgoerzen/docker-qemu-dos/README.md

 All the fun happens under `/dos`.

 Under `/dos/baseimages`, there are two drive C: images that can be used for booting.
-The basic one is `/dos/baseimages/freedos-c-minimal.qcow2`, which is a typical FreeDOS 1.2 basic installation.
+The basic one is `/dos/baseimages/freedos-c-minimal.qcow2.gz`, which is a typical FreeDOS 1.2 basic installation plus a TCP/IP stack.
 It is ready to run as-is.

 The more interesting one can be found at `/dos/baseimages/freedos-c-net.qcow2`.
 It is based on the [FreeDOS 1.2NET image](https://www.lazybrowndog.net/freedos/virtualbox/?page_id=33),